BMW M3 Vs M4 – What’s The Difference?

 Are you struggling to decide which of these German heavyweights is best for your needs?
 We’ve put BMW’s M3 head-to-head against the M4 to settle the disputes.

-Here, you can click on a particular section within this article, otherwise, scroll down as we put the M3 vs M4 head-to-head!
+In a hurry?
+Here, you can click on a particular section within this article.
+Otherwise, scroll down as we put the M3 vs M4 head-to-head!

 - M3 vs M4